-While we support your right to submit an Enrollment Services/ Scholarship Appeal, we caution you that the likelihood of a subsequent Enrollment Services/ Scholarship Appeal being approved is slim.
-You should submit your appeal if the reason for the appeal differs from the reasoning for your first appeal.
-For example, if your first appeal was for Residency Reclassification and now you are submitting an appeal for the loss of a scholarship, those are appeals for two different reasons and you are encouraged to submit your appeal.
+While we support your right to submit an Enrollment Services Appeal, we caution you that the likelihood of a subsequent Enrollment Services Appeal being approved based on identical circumstances is low.
+You should submit a subsequent appeal if the reason for that appeal differs from the reasoning for your first appeal.
+For example, if your first appeal was for Residency Reclassification and now you are submitting an appeal for the loss of a scholarship, those are appeals for two different reasons and you are encouraged to submit.
 If the Enrollment Services Appeals Committee previously denied your appeal and you resubmit the exact same appeal it will not be reviewed by the Committee as decisions of the Enrollment Services Appeals Committee are final.

 Students who withdraw from, fail, or receive an incomplete (I) grade in a course after having a Satisfactory Academic Progress Appeal and

 Graduation Contract approved, or receive a low term GPA will return to a